 Distinguished Service Award

 This award is presented annually to an alumnus, faculty or staff member (past or present), or friend of Rectory who has demonstrated outstanding characteristics and compassionate qualities in their communities, professions, and philanthropic endeavors.
-The person to receie this award lives the Rectory School Creed: Responsibility, Respect, Honesty, and Compassion.
+The person to receive this award lives the Rectory School Creed: Responsibility, Respect, Honesty, and Compassion.

 Rectory School's Athletic Wall of Honor